Whatcom Community College

 MultiCare is a not-for-profit health care organization that has been caring for Washington's communities for over a century.
 It’s the largest community-based, locally governed health system in the state and includes primary care, urgent care and specialty services.

-COPE Health Scholars, Junior Health Scholar Program, Swedish Medical Centers – First Hill
+COPE Health Scholars, Junior Health Scholar Program, Swedish Medical Centers

 As a Junior Health Scholar, students observe how the patient care team works together to deliver excellent care and explore what it's really like to work in a healthcare career.